 A reasonable assurance engagement in accordance with ISAE 3000 involves performing procedures to obtain evidence about compliance with the RTS on ESEF.
 The nature, timing and extent of procedures selected depend on the auditor's judgment, including the assessment of the risks of material departures from the requirements of set out in the RTS on ESEF, whether due to fraud or error.
-Our procedures included, among other things:
+Reasonable assurance is a high degree of assurance.
+However, it does not guarantee that the scope of procedures will identify all significant (material) non-compliance with the RTS on ESEF.